media-kit/media-kit/README.md

 The minimum supported iOS version is 13.0 ([#libmpv-darwin-build](https://github.com/media-kit/libmpv-darwin-build/blob/v0.3.1/cross-files/ios-arm64.ini#L18)).

-Also, software rendering is forced in the iOS simulator, due to an incompatibility with OpenGL ES.
+Also, software rendering is forced in the iOS simulator due to an incompatibility with OpenGL ES.

 ## Goals